torbjorn-stabo/backend-work-sample-parser/README.md

     debug.enabled = false
     ##### NOTE: keep the connection timeout low cache.connection.timeout = 3

 Create a function that reads & converts the above file into a multi­dimensional array.
+The parser should be able to handle unlimited numbers of levels in config.

 The output should yield exactly the following when run through var_dump():

         array(3) {
             ["db"]=>